Tarrytown, New York: Education

 Tarrytown was home to Marymount College, an independent women's college established in 1907.
 Amid financial struggle, Marymount was taken over by Fordham University in 2002, but the effort was unsuccessful: the last graduates of "Marymount College of Fordham University" received diplomas in 2007.
 The historic hilltop campus was sold to the Swiss firm EF and became a branch of its foreign exchange secondary school, the EF International Academy.

-Local public schools are operated in concert with the neighboring village of Sleepy Hollow.
-A joint association, Public Schools of the Tarrytowns, supervises four separate K-8 schools, as well as Sleepy Hollow High School.
-A Roman Catholic elementary, the Transfiguration School, was established in 1949 and is maintained by the local parish.
+Tarrytown is divided between two school districts: Union Free School District of the Tarrytowns and Irvington Union Free School District.
+The former school district also includes most of Sleepy Hollow.
+The Tarrytown school district supervises four separate K-8 schools, as well as Sleepy Hollow High School.
+A Roman Catholic elementary, the Transfiguration School (of the Roman Catholic Archdiocese of New York), was established in 1949 and is maintained by the local parish.

 Tarrytown is also home to the Hackley School, a private K–12 college preparatory.
 Situated on Castle Ridge, the school first opened in 1899.

 The Westchester Library System has its headquarters just outside Tarrytown in an unincorporated area of Greenburgh.